hustvl/SparseTrack/README.md

 | ByteTrack  |  47.7 | 71.0 | 32.1 | 89.6 | 53.9 |

 **Notes**:
-- All the experiments are performed on NVIDIA GeForce RTX 3090 GPUs.
+- All the inference experiments are performed on 1 NVIDIA GeForce RTX 3090 GPUs.
 - Each experiment uses the same detector and model weights as [ByteTrack](https://github.com/ifzhang/ByteTrack) .
 - SparseTrack relies on IoU distance association only and do not use any appearance embedding, learnable motion, and attention components.